open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 After this, you will then research the possible solutions or ideas on how to address the issue and write a comment with this information, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
 Someone else will hopefuly provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

-On your own fork of the correct respository, go and make the proposed changes and commit them once you have finished.
+On your own fork of the correct repository, go and make the proposed changes and commit them once you have finished.
 Then, request a pull request of the changes and wait until one of the OLE staff accepts the changes and pull request to merge.
 You can see this process [here](https://github.com/EmilyLarkin/EmilyLarkin.github.io/commit/b335125e4c9af9e4ea57b5f5fd1629845732a6c4).

 After this, a staff member will accept the pull request and will normally close the issue.
 You can see the process [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).